smart-data-models/dataModel.WasteWater/WasteWaterPlant/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     tic:
-      description: 'Total Inorganic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.'
+      description: Total Inorganic Carbon concentration measured in the waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tn:
-      description: 'Total Nitrogen concentration measured in waste-water treatment plant corresponding to this observation.'
+      description: Total Nitrogen concentration measured in waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     toc:
-      description: 'Total Organic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.'
+      description: Total Organic Carbon concentration measured in the waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     treatmentPlantCapacity:
-      description: 'Handling capacity of the waste-water treatment plant corresponding to this observation.'
+      description: Handling capacity of the waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     treatmentPlantCode:
-      description: 'Unique code for the waste-water treatment plant corresponding to this observation.'
+      description: Unique code for the waste-water treatment plant corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     treatmentPlantId:
-      description: 'Unique identification number for the waste-water treatment plant corresponding to this observation.'
+      description: Unique identification number for the waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     treatmentPlantName:
-      description: 'Name of the waste-water treatment plant corresponding to this observation.'
+      description: Name of the waste-water treatment plant corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     tss:
-      description: 'Total suspended solids concentration measured in a waste-water treatment plant corresponding to this observation.'
+      description: Total suspended solids concentration measured in a waste-water treatment plant corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be WasteWaterPlant'
+      description: NGSI entity type.
+It has to be WasteWaterPlant
       enum:
         - WasteWaterPlant
       type: string